yarohtar/cam-maths-notes-obsidian/Notes/Last Minute Revision Part II.md

 ![[Transmit Reliably]]
 ![[Maximum Error Probability]]
 ## Cryptography
+### Equivocation
+Any cryptoword will reveal at least as much about the message as about the key, i.e.

+### Unicity distance
 ### Elgamal scheme
 Alice chooses a large prime $p$ and a random integer $1<u<p$ Let $g$ be a primitive root $\pmod{p}$.